mobilecoinofficial/developer-portal/Content/Overview/0050_Security/0003_CryptoNote.md

 The link between sender and recipient is protected through the use of input rings that guard the actually-spent txo in a large set of possibly-spent txos.
 Ring signatures make it harder to statistically analyze the network by changing the direct links between buyers and sellers used in Bitcoin into probabilistic links between sets of possible buyers and sellers.
 Every transaction has a set of possible ancestors which makes tracking payments in the public ledger much more difficult.

 CryptoNote's one-time addresses allow payments to be received using numerical aliases that are indistinguishable from random numbers for everyone except the intended recipient.
 Essentially, every transaction in Bitcoin publicly shares the recipient's pseudonymous address, while CryptoNote ledgers publish the recipient's address in an encrypted format that protects user data.

+### Show Me the Code

+* [Ledger Crate](https://github.com/mobilecoinfoundation/mobilecoin/tree/master/ledger): the implementation of the MobileCoin ledger using LMDB as the data store.
+* [Transaction Crate](https://github.com/mobilecoinfoundation/mobilecoin/tree/master/transaction/core): Implementation of MobileCoin transactions.

+### Tech Talk: Transactions

+For a walk through of how the MobileCoin Transaction Protocol works, see [MobileCoin Tech Talk #1: Transactions](https://www.youtube.com/watch?v=e9afDQ_M5CU)